stefansielaff/slimserver/README.md

 and
 https://aur.archlinux.org/packages/logitechmediaserver-git/

-It excludes prebuilt CPAN Libraries and maybe some other components to reduce dowload size.
+It excludes prebuilt CPAN Libraries and maybe some other components to reduce download size.